-While in a tall standing position, take a deep breath in while raising the arms towards the ceiling.
+While in a tall standing position, take a deep breath while raising your arms toward the ceiling.
 On the exhale, bend at the hips and, in an isolated manner, move the upper body downwards.
 Stretch the hands and arms as far as possible as if reaching for the toes.
 If necessary, the knees can be slightly bent to add extra support for the lower back.

 Standing Quadriceps Stretch

 Starting at a standing position, use the right hand to hold onto the back of a chair or a countertop for support.
-Slowly bend the left knee and, using the left hand, hold the left foot.
-This stretch should be felt in the front of the thigh, and should be held for about 30 seconds before switching to the next side.
+Slowly bend the left knee and hold the left foot using the left hand.
+This stretch should be felt in the front of the thigh and should be held for about 30 seconds before switching to the next side.

 Neck Side Stretch

 For this simple stretch, it is best to be sitting in a tall position.
 To warm up, gently lean the head from side to side.
-Next, place the right arm over the head and bring the hand down to the left ear and gently pull the head towards the right.
+Next, place the right arm over the head, bring the hand down to the left ear, and gently pull the head towards the right.
 Hold this position for 20 seconds and then repeat on the opposite side.

 Seated Hip Stretch